Tao-11-chen/-rencontre-.github.io/_posts/2021-11-8-SVM-together-with-HOG-feature-extraction-algorithm-(ONE).md

 ![image16](https://s3.bmp.ovh/imgs/2022/01/0557a8f62b30ba5b.png)

 Now the problem of maximizing γ has changed to:
-  - Minimizing the length of vector w;
+  **maintaining the constraint that our confidence in classification all data points is greater than 1 and minimizing the length of vector w.**

-  - Maintaining the constraint that our confidence in classification all data points is greater than 1.
+That is so called hard constraints.